IBM-Cloud/docs/debug/index.md

 <dt><strong>{{site.data.keyword.Bluemix_notm}} Monitoring and Analytics Service</strong></dt>
 <dd>The integrated log file search and analysis capabilities of the Monitoring and Analytics Service can help you to quickly identify errors.
 For more information, see <a href="../services/monana/index.html#gettingstartedtemplate" target="_blank">Monitoring and Analytics</a>.</dd>
 <dt><strong>Third-party tools</strong></dt>
-<dd>You can collect and export the logs from your application to a third-party log management service.
-For more information, see <a href="http://docs.cloudfoundry.org/devguide/services/log-management-thirdparty-svc.html" target="_blank">Configuring Selected Third-Party Log Management Services</a>.</dd>
+<dd>You can collect and export the logs from your application to an external log host.
+For more information, see <a href="../monitor_log/monitoringandlogging.html#thirdparty_logging" target="_blank">Configuring external logging</a>.</dd>
 <dt><strong>Scripts to collect and export the logs </strong></dt>
 <dd>To use a script to automatically collect and export the logs to an external file, you must connect to the {{site.data.keyword.Bluemix_notm}} server from your computer, and you must have enough space on your computer to download the logs.
 For more information, see <a href="../support/index.html#collecting-diagnostic-information" target="_blank">Collecting diagnostic information</a>. </dd>
 </dl>